Board of Directors

 stever aubrey – Vice Chairman

-Cofounder & c.e.o., Dovetail Health (past); president & c.o.o. of Pri-Med (past); executive v.p. & g.m. of Holiday Hill Advertising (past); chairman of the board of directors, Martha's Vineyard Museum; board member, The Partnership & Trinity Boston Foundation (past)
+Former cofounder & c.e.o., Dovetail Health; former president & c.o.o, Pri-Med; former executive v.p. & g.m., Holiday Hill Advertising; chairman, board of directors, Martha's Vineyard Museum; former board member, The Partnership; former board member, Trinity Boston Foundation.